Innovative Eating Utensils for Alzheimer’s: Make Mealtime Easier

 • One right-angled side provides a surface to scoop against

-• Brightly colored to stimulate appetite
+• Brightly colored to stimulate the appetite

 • Interior color makes food easier to see and stand out against the bowl